Aneityum, Vanuatu - Things to Do in Aneityum

 Insider Tips

-Bring cash in Vanuatu Vatu as there are no ATMs or card facilities on the island - exchange money in Port Vila before traveling
+Bring cash in Vanuatu Vatu as there are no ATMs or card facilities on the island - Port Vila is your last chance to get money

-Pack reef-safe sunscreen and insect repellent as these items are not available for purchase on Aneityum
+Pack reef-safe sunscreen and insect repellent as these items are not available locally and the island's pristine environment should be protected

 Explore Activities in Aneityum